-Plxnb2 knockout mice (Plxnb2^{-/-}) vary in phenotype, depending upon their genetic background.
-Plxnb2^{-/-} mice produced on inbred backgrounds did not survive gestation.[12, 13] The majority developed exencephaly, reflecting the importance of plexin B2 activity for neural tube closure and potentially also its influence on the actin cytoskeleton.
+Plxnb2 knockout mice (Plxnb2-/-) vary in phenotype, depending on their genetic background.
+Plxnb2-/- mice produced on inbred backgrounds did not survive gestation.
+12 13 The majority developed exencephaly, reflecting the importance of PLXNB2 activity for neural tube closure and potentially also its influence on the actin cytoskeleton.
 Other defects noted included abnormal development of the dentate gyrus, defects in cerebellar foliation and lamination, retarded development of the olfactory bulb and impaired neuronal proliferation.
-In contrast, when the same pathogenic variant was introduced into outbred CD1 mice, neural tube closure defects were less common, and after 4 generations, around 30% of Plxnb2^{-/-} mice were viable and fertile.
-Despite the knockout mice having no obvious behavioural or motor defects, their cerebella were smaller and major brain foliation defects were still present.[12]
-Heterozygous Plxnb2^{+/-} mice had no apparent abnormalities.
+In contrast, when the same pathogenic variant was introduced into outbred CD1 mice, neural tube closure defects were less common, and after four generations, around 30% of Plxnb2^{-/-} mice were viable and fertile.
+Despite the knockout mice having no obvious behavioural or motor defects, their cerebella were smaller and major brain foliation defects were still present.
+12 Heterozygous Plxnb2+/- mice had no apparent abnormalities.

-Human PLXNB2 variants (MIM604293) and aberrant PLXNB2 expression have been associated with lung cancer,[14, 15] acute myeloid leukaemia,[16] amyotrophic lateral sclerosis,[17] glioblastoma,[18] autism spectrum disorders with regression,[19] psoriasis,[20] and first trimester euploid miscarriage.[21]
-In contrast, despite the apparent importance of plexins in development, only biallelic PLXND1 (MIM620282) and PLXNA1 (MIM601055) variants have so far been associated with Mendelian genetic disease in humans.
-PLXND1 variants cause multiple types of congenital heart defects (MIM#620294).[22]
-PLXNA1 variants cause Dworschak-Punetha neurodevelopmental syndrome which includes speech regression, autistic features and hyperactivity, variable sensorineural hearing loss (SNHL) and ocular, brain, facial and skin abnormalities (MIM#619955).[23]
-The same authors also suggested that pathogenic variants in other plexins may be embryonic lethal or may cause a range of phenotypes that have not yet been recognised as part of one syndrome.[23]
+Human PLXNB2 variants (MIM604293) and aberrant PLXNB2 expression have been associated with lung cancer, 14 15 acute myeloid leukaemia, 16 amyotrophic lateral sclerosis, 17 glioblastoma, 18 autism spectrum disorders with regression, 19 psoriasis20 and first trimester euploid miscarriage.21 In contrast, despite the apparent importance of plexins in development, only biallelic PLXND1 (MIM620282) and PLXNA1 (MIM601055) variants have so far been associated with Mendelian genetic disease in humans.
+PLXND1 variants cause multiple types of congenital heart defects (MIM#620294).22 PLXNA1 variants cause Dworschak-Punetha neurodevelopmental syndrome which includes speech regression, autistic features and hyperactivity, variable sensorineural hearing loss (SNHL), and ocular, brain, facial and skin abnormalities (MIM#619955).23 The same authors also suggested that pathogenic variants in other plexins may be embryonic lethal or may cause a range of phenotypes that have not yet been recognised as part of one syndrome.2

 Here we describe six families with probands carrying rare biallelic PLXNB2 variants.
-Affected individuals manifest a complex, variable syndromic phenotype, the core features of which genesis III. appear to be SNHL and amelogenesis imperfecta (AI), with intellectual disability also present in most cases.
+Affected individuals manifest a complex, variable syndromic phenotype, the core features of which appear to be SNHL and amelogenesis imperfecta (AI), with intellectual disability also present in most cases.